 - review service delivery

 - compare our performance over time

-- assist in the development of services in line with people's needs
+- > assist in the development of services in line with people's needs

 - monitor the impact of any service changes.

-In line with current legislation we will publish relevant equality information, while maintaining customer and employee confidentiality.
-This information will include:
+In line with current legislation we will publish relevant equality information, this information includes:

-- an equality profile of the district
+- > an equality profile of the district and - workforce information.

-- workforce information, and

-- service-level information for services most relevant to equality.